 - [p.
 44] "[...] sitting proudly beside a miniature rodent Somme on the doorstep."
 The Somme is a river in the north of France, which has been the scene of some extremely heavy fighting in both World Wars.
 In 1916 for instance, a French/British offensive pushed back the German lines there, at very heavy cost to both sides. - [p.
 73] "It's bluetits and milk-bottle tops all over again, I tell you." $\,$ Refers to a well-known evolution-in-action anecdote concerning a particular species of birds which collectively, over a period of time, learned how to open milk-bottles that the milkman left on the doorsteps each morning in a certain English rural area. -[p.
 84] "[...] the price of celery is eternal vigilance."
 This paraphrases "The price of liberty is eternal vigilance", nowadays usually associated with Kennedy.
-It was in fact first said by John Philpot Curran in his "The Right of Election of the Lord Mayor of Dublin" speech in 1790. - -[p.
-86] "a garden that looks like an MoD installation,"MoD = Ministry of Defence. - [p.
+It was in fact first said by John Philpot Curran in his "The Right of Election of the Lord Mayor of Dublin" speech in THE UNADULTERATED CAT 1790.

+- [p.
+86] "a garden that looks like an MoD installation," MoD = Ministry of Defence. - [p.
 92] "Owing to an unexplained occurrence of Lamarckian heredity [\dots]" Lamarck was a contemporary of Darwin who became the symbol for what was for a long time a very strong rival of Darwin's own natural selection as an explanation for the mechanism of evolution.
 According to Lamarckism (simplification alert!), changes acquired by an individual of a species can immediately be inherited by the next generation, thus accounting for evolution.
 Lamarckism has by now completely disappeared as a serious evolutionary theory, in favour of modified versions of natural selection.
-168 OTHER ANNOTATIONS 5 Thoughts and Themes The Turtle Moves!
+Nation + This standalone, non-Discworld, Young Adult (YA) book is scheduled to be released in 2008.
+5 Thoughts and Themes The Turtle Moves!